Learn more about the specialized services and support that help members succeed in China.Join Now »

 Laurie is responsible for the communications strategy as well as the CCBC website, social media, The Business Forum Magazine, and monthly newsletters.

-Laurie has been publisher and editor of a Digital monthly magazine called Realizing Leadership and owner of an Educational blog/website dedicated to enhancing verbal communications and interpersonal skills.
+Laurie has been publisher and editor of a digital monthly magazine and owner of an educational blog/website dedicated to enhancing verbal communications and interpersonal skills.
 Prior to this she was Manager of Public Relations for the Canadian Broadcasting Corporation (CBC) and the Toronto Centre for the Arts.
 She has an MBA in Marketing and Strategy from the Schulich School of Business.